ccorbi/dotfiles/README.md

 ## Setup
 #### installing & using

-* fork this to your own acct
+* fork this to your own act
 * clone that repo
 * read and run parts of `setup-a-new-machine.sh`
 * read and run `symlink-setup.sh`